zzzprojects/EntityFramework.DynamicFilters/README.md

 Defining Filters
 -----------------------

 Filters are fined in DbContext.OnModelCreating.
 All filters have global scope and will be used by all DbContexts.
-Each DbContext can also choose to provide a "scoped" filter value or can disable the filter by setting the value to null.
-Scoped parameter changes will apply only to that DbContext and do not affect any existing or future DbContexts.
+Each DbContext can also choose to provide a "scoped" filter value or can disable the filter via the DisableFilter() extension method.
+Scoped parameter changes and filter disabling will apply only to that DbContext and do not affect any existing or future DbContexts.

 Filters can be defined on a specific entity class or an interface.
 Below is an example of a "soft delete" filter created on an ISoftDelete interface.
 This filter will apply to any entity that implements ISoftDelete and will automatically filter those entities by applying the condition "IsDeleted==false".